| |

 the broken hands wear gloves.

 Ronald Wardall (1937-2006) lived not only as a poet, he was a farmer, desk clerk, carpenter, bridge builder, salesman, lighting technician, actor, agent for the Army Security Agency, travel agent, publicity agent, educator, fund raiser, administrator, union leader, lobbyist and editor.
 His publications include Poetry, Field, Swink, Mudfish, and Skidrow Penthouse, among others.
-His work was included in Random House’s POEMS OF NEW YORK.
+His work was included in Random House’s Poems of New York.
 He was the recipient of the Slipstream Prize, the Dana Prize and a New York Foundation of the Arts Fellowship.
-His EYES OF A VERTICAL CUT was published in 2001 by Slipstream Press.
+His Eyes of a Vertical Cut was published in 2001 by Slipstream Press.
 He left behind a library of four thousand books and four poetry collections in manuscript.
-Skidrow Penthouse will include one of his chapbooks in their next issue.
+Skidrow Penthouse included one of his chapbooks in their issue.